Usain Bolt: Entrepreneurship

 In May 2019, Bolt spoke in Paris at the Viva Technology conference, where he introduced the company's future release of the Nano minicar.
 He also met with French president Emmanuel Macron while at the conference.
 While in France, Bolt participated in a CNN interview where he revealed his reasons for founding the company.

 Bolt argues that his scooter is different, which allows storage for riders' bags, shopping, and mobile phones.
 The scooters have capabilities to reach up to 30 mph, but are typically capped at 15 mph depending on city regulation.
 The company has begun operations in a number of U.S. cities, and plans to expand throughout Europe and Asia.

 In 2021, Usain Bolt partnered with SprintRay Inc, a company specializing in dental 3D printing, to launch "Bolt Labs powered by SprintRay" in Jamaica.
 This initiative aims to increase access to dental care across Jamaica and the Caribbean through the use of advanced 3D printing technology.
 Bolt Labs focuses on creating high-quality dental prosthetics quickly and cost-effectively, serving both urban and remote communities.
 Bolt's collaboration with SprintRay also includes outreach efforts via mobile dental clinics equipped with 3D printers, enabling accessible, on-site dental treatments for underserved populations.
 Through this partnership, Bolt has expanded his role in social impact, promoting innovations in healthcare in his home country.

+In March 2022, Bolt became a co-owner of Irish esports organisation, WYLDE.

 In early July 2022, Bolt Mobility abruptly ceased operations, leaving bike-sharing programs up in the air, including in Burlington, Vermont; Portland, Oregon; Richmond, California; and Richmond, Virginia.